Canadian Jewish Congress: Later history and disbandment

-In its later decades the CJC launched campaigns to pressure the Soviet Union to allow Jewish emigration, to pressure the Canadian government to prosecute Nazi war criminals who had settled in Canada, and to enact and use hate crimes legislation against anti-Semites and Holocaust deniers such as Ernst Zündel.
-The CJC was actively opposed to Quebec separatism in the 1990s, and formed a national coalition of Canada's Italian, Greek and Jewish communities during the debate on the Charlottetown Accord.
+In its later decades, the CJC launched campaigns to pressure the Soviet Union to allow Jewish emigration, to pressure the Canadian government to prosecute Nazi war criminals who had settled in Canada, and to enact and use hate crimes legislation against antisemites and Holocaust deniers such as Ernst Zündel.
+The CJC actively opposed Quebec separatism in the 1990s and formed a national coalition of Canada's Italian, Greek and Jewish communities during the debate on the Charlottetown Accord.
 The CJC also worked to promote tolerance and understanding between religious and ethnic groups, promote anti-racist work and other campaigns.

+In 2006, the Ontario branch of the CJC challenged the inclusion of the book "Three Wishes: Palestinian and Israeli Children Speak" by Canadian Author Deborah Ellis in Schools due to glorification of suicide bombing and misrepresenting Israelis, these challenges were disputed but ultimately resulted in the restriction of the book from 5 school boards within Canada, with school libraries refusing the book to students who requested it.
+Protests from freedom to read organisations like the Ontario Library Association ultimately failed.

 The CJC introduced significant changes to its internal organization in June 2007.
-The previous system of electing representatives to the Board of Directors was discarded, and a new system was introduced wherein Board members were chosen by indirect elections from "regional Congress representatives" and "delegates from Jewish federations".
-Congress CEO Bernie Farber supported the change, arguing that it would streamline a complicated process.
+The previous system of electing representatives to the Board of Directors was discarded, and a new system was introduced wherein Board members were chosen by indirect elections from "regional Congress representatives" and "delegates from Jewish federations."
+Congress CEO Bernie Farber supported the change, arguing it would streamline a complicated process.
 Others argued that the new system would give disproportionate power to the Canadian Council for Israel and Jewish Advocacy.
 One individual, described by The Canadian Jewish News as a "close observer of Congress", argued that CIJA was "stacking the deck" in a bid to take over the CJC.

 In 2011, the renamed Centre for Israel and Jewish Affairs (CIJA) assumed the functions of the CJC after an 18-month restructuring process in which the functions of the Canadian Jewish Congress, the Canada-Israel Committee, the Quebec-Israel Committee, National Jewish Campus Life and the University Outreach Committee were consolidated, a move that left the Jewish community divided.
 On 1 July 2011 the CJC posted a message on its website declaring that it had halted its activities and that its functions would be assumed by CIJA.